-Several cruisers enjoy an extra ship journey or excursion every couple of days when you’ll arrive at an interesting new port.
+- Several cruisers enjoy an extra ship journey or excursion every couple of days when you’ll arrive at an interesting new port.
 What fun destination will you discover today?
-Bonus: Even with the excursions, you never have to pack and unpack, figure out tricky driving in foreign countries or listen to your kids asking: “Are we there yet?”
+Bonus: Even with the excursions, you never have to pack and unpack, figure out tricky driving in foreign countries or spend your family vacation listening to your kids asking: “Are we there yet?”

 A universe in itself, a cruise ship has a lot to offer.
 Some larger vessels have shopping malls, casual and chic restaurants, bars and nightclubs, various on-deck swimming pools, well-equipped gyms and clubs for the kids.
 So, you’ll find plenty of options for you and your family to fully enjoy the time between ports.

 The entertainment never stops!
 Daily children’s programs keep younger passengers entertained, and the nightly musical shows are memorable events for young and old.
 Some cruises offer teens-only sections, too.
 A recent study by the Tourism Research Institute suggests that cruise ship operators will place an increased focus on providing offers for multi-generational travel, as trips with the whole family have become one of the main trends in the industry.
 Popular family cruises include those from Royal Carribbean, Holland America, Carnival, and Disney Cruises.